-Why is the University of Mississippi a good place to study biochemistry?
+Why is UM a good place to study biochemistry?

 The faculty in the Department of Chemistry and Biochemistry have areas of expertise in analytical, biochemical, computational, electrochemical, environmental, forensic, inorganic, organic, physical, and theoretical chemistry.
 The biochemists have a variety of research interests, including stability, calcium binding, dimerization of cadherins; DNA binding protein structure and function; metalloprotein design, enzymatic fuel cells, bio-inspired C-H activation, self-assembly, and foldamers for novel structures & functions.